Bira/octopus-carnival/_drafts/wir-tnv-clan-bloodspear.md

 bonus damage against prone targets.
 On a critical hit, they knock the target prone as well.
 As elites they can make **Double Attacks**.
-They lack a Demise ability, but their **Brutish Retaliation** allows them to use a slam against an enemy in reach that hits them with a random or area attack as a reaction.
+They lack a Demise ability, but their **Brutish Retaliation** allows them to use a slam against an enemy in reach that hits them with a ranged or area attack as a reaction.
 This sounds a bit redundant when these attacks already provoke opportunity attacks, but it at least lets the ogrillon save their opportunity action to attack someone else.
 Or to hit the offender again when they try to move away after